SC delists hearing of Lahore NAB DG case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) Saturday delisted hearing of a fake degree case involving DG National Accountability Bureau (DG NAB) Lahore Shahzad Saleem.
+ISLAMABAD: The Supreme Court on Saturday delisted hearing of a fake degree case involving DG National Accountability Bureau (DG NAB) Lahore Shahzad Saleem.

-ISLAMABAD: The Supreme Court (SC) Saturday delisted hearing of a fake degree case involving DG National Accountability Bureau (DG NAB) Lahore Shahzad Saleem.
+ISLAMABAD: The Supreme Court on Saturday delisted hearing of a fake degree case involving DG National Accountability Bureau (DG NAB) Lahore Shahzad Saleem.

 Comments